New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Waiting period

-Many life insurance companies have a 90-day waiting period.3 This means you can’t access long-term care rider benefits before the 90 days are up.
+Many life insurance companies have a waiting period that might be anywhere from 20 to 100 days.3 For example, if the waiting period is 90 days, it means you can’t access long-term care rider benefits before the 90 days are up.
 You may receive coverage at any time after this period.

 Payout

 If you’re eligible for a long-term care rider, your life insurance company may distribute the payout, which will likely be a percentage of your death benefit every month.
-While each rider is unique, monthly allowed amounts might be between 1% to 4% of the death benefit.3
+While each rider is unique, monthly allowed amounts might be between 1% to 3% of the death benefit.2

 What expenses can a long-term care rider cover?